quocanhcgd/anycubic-4MAX-pro-v2/README.md

 - Linear advance K-factor should be calibrated for every material which you use.
 To set new K-factor use `M900` command **OR**
 - Use Linear Advance Settings plugin for Cura to use specific K-factor value in your profiles (or leave it `0` to disable Linear Advance).
 Can be found in Material tab.

+## Features
+### Filament Runout
+As soon as the filament is empty when printing, a message appears on the display and the printer removes the remaining filament.
+Please insert a new one and press "Continue".
+(Sometimes the command is not transmitted correctly, then first press "Pause" and then "Continue") Now the new filament is drawn in and printing continues.

+### Advanced Pause
+If you press "Pause" while printing, it stops and your print head moves to the waiting position.
+If you want to continue printing, press "Continue".
+Now the printhead is heated up and then moves back into position.

+### Mesh Leveling
+Due to the concave print bed on the Anycubic, you can use the mesh leveling to fix the unevenness.
+Insert an SD card first and then go to the "Extra Menu" in the print menu.
+Select "start mesh leveling" there.
+The print head now moves to the first position.
+Place a sheet of paper under the nozzle and select "z up" or "z down" on the next page until you notice a slight rubbing on the paper.
+Now press "next mesh point" and repeat the process.
+As soon as you have reached the last point, the print head returns to the home position and you can save the new values by clicking on "save eeprom".
+Don't forget to integrate the mesh leveling into your gcode start script.

 ## Credits
 Marlin-A4MaxPro:
 - Jonas Plamann [[@Poket-Jony](https://github.com/Poket-Jony)]